Skip to main content

 Interest on unpaid balances

-ATM fees in Germany
+ATM fees inside Germany

-Some cards that are free abroad still charge you for ATM withdrawals inside Germany.
-The GenialCard, for example, charges €3.95 per withdrawal in Germany (since May 2024 for new customers).
-Use your regular bank's debit card for German ATMs instead.
+Some cards that are free abroad charge for ATM withdrawals inside Germany.
+The GenialCard costs €3.95 per cash withdrawal at German ATMs (for new customers since May 2024).
+The easybank Visa requires a minimum €50 per withdrawal.
+For day-to-day German ATMs, use your regular bank debit card instead.

 Foreign transaction fees